 Can "no rest for the wicked" be said about a man who saved a church and rectory?
 Regardless of the answer, Chris Wilson does not sleep much, and a couple of years ago bought a forth historic building on Jarves.
 This time Chris' wife Wendy had much to say about the new property and wanted to do something a little bit different.
 With a strong passion for local art and artists, Wendy helped Chris turn an already stunning brick walled, tin ceiling-ed space into a posh yet approachable art gallery.
 But as much as the Wilsons want to celebrate local artists, they felt the desire to have their friends and family (also known as "the locals") celebrate under the art.
 So, in 2021, The Seal made its splash into Sandwich Village, converting the gallery into a sumptuously laid-back eatery, adding a third restaurant to Chris' celebrated Belfry Inn compound, as well as many more job opportunities for hospitality loving locals.

-Serving up "Provisions" to be enjoyed both under the tin ceiling, or out in the world, The Seal offers inventive small plates, fresh sushi, luscious libations and a great time for all.
-Whether you live 1 block off of Jarves, 2 states over the bridge of 3 continents away you will feel like part of the Sandwich family.
+Serving up "Provisions" to be enjoyed both under the tin ceiling, or out in the world, The Seal offers "coastally inspired" small plates, fresh sushi, luscious libations and a great time for all.
+Whether you live one block off of Jarves, two states over the bridge of three continents away, you'll feel like part of the Sandwich family.
 Stop in for a cold beer, a glass of wine, an afternoon or evening you'll want to repeat over and over.
 Cheers!